Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 It's simply the `PAsData` building cousin of `pconstant`!

 ## Implementing `PConstant` & `PLift`
-If your custom Plutarch type is represented by a builtin type under the hood (i.e not [scott encoded](CONCEPTS.md#data-encoding-and-scott-encoding) - rather one of the [`DefaultUni`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni) types) - you can implement `PLift` for it by using the provided machinery.
+If your custom Plutarch type is represented by a builtin type under the hood (i.e not [Scott encoded](CONCEPTS.md#scott-encoding) - rather one of the [`DefaultUni`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni) types) - you can implement `PLift` for it by using the provided machinery.

 This comes in 3 flavors.
 * Plutarch type represented **directly** by a builtin type that **is not** `Data` (`DefaultUniData`) ==> `DerivePConstantDirect`